Agro-Climate/ET_DSS_hist/README.md

 <br>

-## Due to the similarities of the different localizations of SIMAGRI the app is structured so files unique to each country are stored in apps/\<country>
+## Due to the similarities of the different localizations of SIMAGRI the app is structured so files unique to each country (in this case Senegal) are stored in apps/\<country>
 ## Steps `3-5` will allow building Docker images for each country and running them as Docker containers
 <br>